notofonts/noto-docs/src/descriptions/NotoSansKhmer.md

-Noto Sans Khmer is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Khmer_ script.
+Noto Sans Khmer is an unmodulated (“sans serif”) design for texts in the Southeast Asian _Khmer_ script.
 It has multiple weights and widths, contains 363 glyphs, 13 OpenType features, and supports 175 characters from 4 Unicode blocks.